mdn/project-template/CONTRIBUTOR_ROLES.md

 - Consented to commit spending at least 16 hours per month working on the project.
 - Attended the community meeting that takes place once every two months.

-#### Privileges
+**Privileges:**

 Maintainers have the permissions to approve and merge pull requests.

 ### Spotlight contributor

 Spotlight contributors are folks who have gone above and beyond with their contributions to MDN Web Docs.
 Their contributions are in the form of opening pull requests to improve the project, helping community members on GitHub [discussions](https://github.com/mdn/mdn-community/discussions) or learn forums, or providing feedback on GitHub issues and pull requests.

 We feature a spotlight contributor on the [MDN website](https://developer.mozilla.org/en-US/) once every month.
 To nominate someone to be a spotlight contributor, see the [process](#nominating-a-spotlight-contributor).

 ## Specialized roles

-We have defined some contribtor roles that have more nuanced responsibilities and have special eligibilty conditions.
+We have defined some contributor roles that have more nuanced responsibilities and have special eligibility conditions.

 ### Invited expert

 Invited experts have a track record on MDN for their contributions, participation in discussions and reviews, or have a proven knowledge in a certain area of expertise.

 Invited experts are responsible for a specific topic area or a component of the MDN project.
 They are responsible for reviewing and approving pull requests in their topic or project area, answering technical questions, and maintaining the general health of their particular project.

 In addition to the responsibilities of an [organization member](#organization-member), invited experts are responsible for: